adamwasiak/rockpaperscissors/README.md

 -**Typography** – I have selected font “Special Elite” with sans-serif as a fall-back font for the entire content of the website.
 The specific font of “Special Elite” was sourced from Google Fonts library.

+-**Rules** - The rules of the game are communicated to the user through a static messages on the website.
+For each round users must choose from one of the 3 options available.
+The user selection is compared to automated computer's selection and a a winner of each round is declared in the message below selection section.
+There are 5 rounds and 5 wins required in order for a winner to be declared.
+At the end of 5th rounds winner (either user or computer ) is declared through appropriate message being displayed.

 ## Features

 ### Game Page

+The below reflects layout of the entire game page, which users upon visiting the webiste will experience.

 ![Game Page](assets/images/gamearea.jpg)

 **Rules and Scores Section**

+Each visitor/user is welcomed with the name of the game and simple instructions to follow to play the game.
+The section below also reflects game score area for both user and computer.
+Scores are updated after each round and will run up to winner reaches 5 rounds won.

 ![Game Page](assets/images/Header.jpg)

 **Selection Section**

+The below section outlines

 ![Selection Area](assets/images/selectionarea.jpg)